System administrator: Duties

 In larger organizations, some of the tasks above may be divided among different system administrators or members of different organizational groups.
 For example, a dedicated individual(s) may apply all system upgrades, a Quality Assurance (QA) team may perform testing and validation, and one or more technical writers may be responsible for all technical documentation written for a company.
 System administrators, in larger organizations, tend not to be systems architects, systems engineers, or systems designers.

 In smaller organizations, the system administrator might also act as technical support, database administrator, network administrator, storage (SAN) administrator or application analyst.

+Occupational Outlook

+The U.S. Bureau of Labor Statistics (BLS) Occupational Outlook predicts a 4 percent decline for System Administrators from 2025 to 2035.